-Failure to adhere to proper ethics and conduct may result in activation of Dormant Status and/or result in a Contractor being Off-Ramped (see Sections H.25 and H.26).
+Failure to adhere to proper ethics and conduct may result in activation of Dormant Status.

 H.21.1 SUPERVISION

 The Contractor shall not supervise, direct, or control the activities of Government personnel or the employee of any other Contractor under HCaTS and the Government will not exercise any supervision or control over the Contractor in the performance of contractual services under HCaTS.
 The Contractor is accountable to the Government for the actions of its personnel.